Shift-based hiring: Scheduling

-With workers elected and hired only for specific shifts, the scheduling of such workers is a by-product of the hiring process and there is no need for the extra process of matching each workers’ schedules into the business operation needs.
+With workers elected and hired only for specific shifts, scheduling them is a by-product of the hiring process, and there is no need for the extra step of matching each worker's schedule to the business's operational needs.

-A platform that allows monitoring of each shift's staffing level by the manager is usually required.
-In contrast to automated scheduling software that relies on algorithms to optimise service hours and minimise manpower costs, a shift-based hiring approach delegates the role of filling the duty roster to ensure the appropriate staffing levels back to the managers and the team of workers.
-Rather than relying on an algorithm to assign shifts which has been shown to place a high human-factors cost on the team worker, shift-based hiring leverages on its cloud-based nature and crowd-sourcing ideas to ensure that the staffing level needs are transparently communicated to managers and the team in real-time and managers get to assign or have workers bid for their shifts in a dynamic way to meet the staffing needs.
+A platform that allows the manager to monitor each shift's staffing level is usually required.
+In contrast to automated scheduling software that relies on algorithms to optimise service hours and minimise staffing costs, a shift-based hiring approach delegates responsibility for filling the duty roster and ensuring appropriate staffing levels back to managers and the workforce.
+Rather than relying on an algorithm to assign shifts which has been shown to place a high human-factors cost on the team worker, shift-based hiring leverages on its cloud-based nature and crowd-sourcing ideas to ensure that the staffing level needs are transparently communicated to managers and the team in real-time.
+Managers can assign or have workers bid for their shifts dynamically to meet staffing needs.

 Example

-John is finding work at a food and beverage outlet.
-However, he has a very busy schedule that is not recurrent.
+John is finding work at a food-and-beverage outlet.
+However, he has a very busy, non-recurring schedule.
 A particular 2-week forecast could probably only allow him to work these hours: